mikesharp06/vra-v3.1/README.md

    3.10  Sets the width of column J to 40
    3.11  Center aligns all cells in rows nine and below
    3.12  Left aligns all cells in column A for rows four and below
    3.13  Removes the cells with the value "Created on:"
+   3.14  Autofit height for all rows
-   3.14  Formats and names the output file using valkues in cells A1 and A3.
+   3.15  Formats and names the output file using valkues in cells A1 and A3.